clokep/clokep.github.io/content/articles/new-blog.rst

 ===================

 I tried a few different themes for Pelican, but eventually settled on just using and modifying the default theme.
-I frankly have tried it on too many different systems, so hopefully it doesn't totally break on small screen sizes or something.
+I, frankly, haven't tried it on too many different systems, so hopefully it doesn't totally break on small screen sizes or something.
 I'm not HTML expert, so I'd rather talk about the other stuff I modified.
-(Although the main elements I *did* modify, if you're curious, are adding the sidebar on the left and the organization of the archives page).
+(Although, if you're curious, the main elements I *did* modify are adding the sidebar to the left and the organization of the archives page.)

 Blogger has a concept of "labels", Pelican has a concept of "category" and "tags".
 I *hate* this.
 What's the difference?
 Anyway, I wanted to eradicate the